Non-fixation for conservative stochastic dynamics on the line: Technical Preliminaries

-Next we make a crucial observation that the statistics in \eqref{not21} are ``local" functions of the Labeled ARW dynamics.
-This is the reason behind defining the Labeled ARW dynamics in such a way that particles with different first labels do not interact.
+Next we observe that the statistics in \eqref{not21} are ``local" functions of the Labeled ARW dynamics which is precisely the purpose behind defining the latter, i.e., particles with different first labels do not interact.
 We make things formal below.